-“At once entertaining and educational… brings to life an icon of labor history who is still relevant today.”Cynthia Phinney – President, Maine AFL-CIO
+“At once entertaining and educational… brings to life an icon of labor history still relevant today.”Cynthia Phinney – President, Maine AFL-CIO

-“Vivian Nesbitt truly becomes Mother Jones… great entertainment, great theatre, great history…”John P. Beck – Labor Relations, Michigan State
+“Vivian Nesbitt truly becomes Mother Jones… great theater, great history…”John Beck – Labor Relations, Michigan State

 “Like a good song, the play goes beyond facts and timelines to take us inside the human heart.”Sarah Craig – Caffe Lena, Folk Music Venue

 Through story and song, Vivian Nesbitt (Breaking Bad, The Night Shift, Longmire, Law & Order SVU) portrays Mary Harris “Mother” Jones, with musical accompaniment by John Dillon, in Si Kahn‘s one-woman musical about the infamous labor organizer famed for her tireless efforts on behalf of the rights of the working class.
 (Mother Jones short bio here)

 Leading the charge for better working conditions and fair pay for coal miners, mill workers and child laborers, Mother Jones was dubbed “The Most Dangerous Woman in America” by a West Virginia judge because, “At the crook of her little finger, she could get 8,000 men to walk out on strike.”
 Feared, revered and lauded in song and legend, Mother Jones was indeed “the grandmother of all agitators.”